mediapills/cloud-custodian/docs/source/gcp/examples/kms-cryptokey.rst

 Key Management System - Audit Crypto Key protection level
 =========================================================

-Custodian can audit and notify if a KMS Cryptographic Key has been created using the wrong settings.
+Cloud KMS allows to create and manage cryptographic keys in one central cloud service.
+Custodian can audit and notify if any of KMS cryptographic keys have been created using the wrong settings.

 Note that the ``notify`` action requires a Pub/Sub topic to be configured.
+To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

-In the example below, the policy is set to filter Keys with protection level other than Hardware Security Module (HSM).
+In the example below, the policy filters and reports keys with protection level other than Hardware Security Module (HSM).

 .. code-block:: yaml